You've been quiet lately, Amy.

-Yeah, it's pretty normal in 1868 for servants to get up early and work late.
-It's just the way it is in the 19th century for hired domestic staff, I'm afraid.
+Yeah, it's pretty normal in the 19th century for servants to get up early and work late.
+It's just the way it is for hired domestic staff, I'm afraid.

 You walked into town with her this morning?
 She needed to buy a LOT of buttons for the gown?
 And then you laughed and told her to just to buy a zipper, dummy?
 And she had no idea what you were talking about?

-The word zipper would make no sense to anyone there.
+The word zipper would make no sense to anyone.
 You might be considered a little wonky talking about such things.

 You need to be careful about what you say or reveal about future inventions.

-And I don't think friends went around calling one another dummy, back then, even just for fun.
+And I don't think friends went around calling one another dummy back then either.

 It won't be until 1893 when Whitcomb Judson will present to the world his invention, the "Clasp Locker" through his business, the Universal Fastener Company.